 Stress is a major sleep saboteur.
 A racing mind makes it hard to fall asleep and stay asleep.
 Building a consistent sleep schedule and a calming bedtime routine can significantly reduce stress and improve your cognitive function.
 Simple changes like dimming the lights, listening to calming music, or reading a book can signal to your body that it’s time to wind down.
 Prioritizing these practices can lead to a healthier relationship with sleep, improving your productivity and overall well-being.

-Deal with Noise and Disturbances
+Handle Noise and Other Disturbances

 Noise and light can easily disrupt sleep.
 Even small disturbances, like notification pings, can jolt you awake.
 Think about your bedroom setup: are there electronics that emit light or sound?
 Move these devices out of your bedroom or turn off notifications to minimize disturbances.
 Consider blackout curtains to block out streetlights and earplugs to dampen noise.
 Creating a truly restful environment can make a world of difference.